James Burke (science historian)

 James Burke (born 22 December 1936) is a broadcaster, science historian, author, and television producer.
 He was one of the main presenters of the BBC1 science series Tomorrow's World from 1965 to 1971 and created and presented the television series Connections (1978), and its more philosophical sequel The Day the Universe Changed (1985), about the history of science and technology.
 The Washington Post has called him "one of the most intriguing minds in the Western world".

 Early life

-Burke was born in Derry, Northern Ireland.
-During World War II he was evacuated to Downhill, County Londonderry where he lived between the ages of 4 and 9.
+Burke was born in Derry in Northern Ireland.
+During the Second World War he was evacuated to Downhill, County Londonderry where he lived between the ages of 4 and 9.
 When his father returned home after the war, the family moved to Kent, England, where James Burke attended Maidstone Grammar School.
 He then served in the Royal Air Force (RAF) from 1955 to 1957 before being accepted at Jesus College, Oxford, where he studied Middle English, obtaining BA and MA degrees.